marcialwushu/restropective-docusaurus/docs/doc65.md

 **JANEIRO 17**

 - [[**EVENTO**]: DigiHealthSouth 2020 : DigiHealthSouth 2020 - EAI International Conference on Digital Healthcare Technologies for the Global South](http://digihealthsouth.org/)
+- [[**EVENTO**] **SunshinePHP 2020**.
+In February 2020 come to Miami, Florida and escape the cold to learn more about PHP and speak with other developers, like you, to see what others are doing.
+The SunshinePHP 2020 speaker list has been announced, and we've assembled a great line-up with the most current PHP related topics for you.
+Come celebrate our 8th year from February 6th to 8th, 2020 in sunny Miami, Florida.
+There will be a full tutorial day featuring 3-hour sessions followed by 2 days of 1-hour talks and inspirational keynotes.](https://sunshinephp.com/)

 **JANEIRO 18**